Machinery Insights: 16 Excavator Parts You Need to Know

 -

-The fuel tank stores the diesel fuel.
+The fuel tank, which stores the necessary diesel fuel.

 -